muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Why?

-I've been told before that as a front line solder, we should come to expect that we might die at any moment.
+I've been told before that as a front line party member, we should come to expect that we might die at any moment.

 War over resources, battles to defend territory, hunting large animals to secure borders.

 These were all dangerous tasks that those stations near the edge of our territory face every day.

-Yet never once had I actually experianced any of those.
+Yet never once had I actually experienced any of those.

-Dangerous wiled animals were uncommon and we've had no real troubls in terms of attacks from any of the villages.
+Dangerous wiled animals were uncommon and we've had no real troubles in terms of attacks from any of the villages.

 We could push our territory as much as we want and yet, we encountered no resistance, no battles, no loss.